ColinKennedy/USD-Cookbook/guides/usdview_style_documentation/usdview_style_documentation.md

 file](usdview_style_stage.usda) contains a simple stage for every single color / font / icon that usdview uses.

-That stage can be used as a reference while viewing the rest of this section
+That stage can be used as a reference while viewing the rest of this page.

 ```bash
 usdview usdview_style_stage.usda